bengland2/une-stats/MAT150/R-function-calls.md

 All of you are going to have to know how to call R functions, such as the statistics functions built into R.
 You need to understand function inputs, outputs and intended purpose.
+For a more complete introduction, [see this link into R tutorial](https://intro2r.com/using-functions-in-r.html).

 # function return value